Contact us: info@tenendo.com

 Successful implementation of the steps described above will allow your SDLC process to meet the main security objectives:

-As a result, you will build and maintain a mature process of secure development and be able to confirm its compliance with industry standards, such as PCI Software Security Framework or ISO 27001.
+As a result, you will build and maintain a mature process of secure development and be able to confirm its compliance with industry standards, such as the PCI Software Security Framework or ISO 27001.